muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "I'm not lying!"

 "How do you expect me to believe that?
-First I find you performing Quantum Communication and now I see you reviving the dead!
+First I find you performing Quantum Communication and now I see you reanimating the dead!
 How can you be so unethical?!"
 Phanna yelled.

 "Unethical?
 Me?
 Do you even know what you're talking about?"